adambraimbridge/smartlogic-notifier/README.md

 ## Introduction

-Entrypoint for concept publish notifications from the Smartlogic Semaphore system
+Entrypoint for concept publish notifications from the Smartlogic Semaphore system.

 ## Installation